PanwaR1010/Airlines_tickets_sales_prediction/README.md

 ### Conclusion-

-• Analyzed the given data to check for stationarity & decomposed it to get level, trend, seasonality, and residue\\
+1. Analyzed the given data to check for stationarity & decomposed it to get level, trend, seasonality, and residue
-• Performed ADF test for stationarity & used ARIMA, SARIMA, Prophet and XGBoosT to predict future sales\\
+2. Performed ADF test for stationarity & used ARIMA, SARIMA, Prophet and XGBoosT to predict future sales
-• Achieved best accuracy of 19.23% MAPE in SARIMA & 14.27% MAPE by implementing the Prophet model
+3. Achieved best accuracy of 19.23% MAPE in SARIMA & 14.27% MAPE by implementing the Prophet model

 **Submitted by-**
 1. **Vaibhav Singh Panwar**  https://github.com/PanwaR1010